Project packaging

 [100%] Built target helloworld-binding_build_done

-The method above is using the --target aarch64 option.
+The method above is using the --arch aarch64 option.
 This means that the package is built for an aarch64 architecture.
-However the same process can be followed for an x86_64 target, the only thing to change is the value of the --target flag: --target x86_64.
+However the same process can be followed for an x86_64 target, the only thing to change is the value of the --arch flag: --arch x86_64.

 It is also possible to install a specific package inside the mock from rp-cli command line.
 Indeed, this is impossible from inside since the mock has no internet connection.
 To do that, use the --install flag like in the example below.